 Complaints Overview

 An individual may file a complaint with the Board.
-To do so, we ask that the Board's complaint form be used--doing so is the best way of ensuring we quickly get much of the information we need to begin an investigation process.
-The form can be printed or you may request a form by calling or emailing the Board office to have a form sent to you.
-The form must be signed and notarized.
-Most banks or libraries have a notary public on staff.
-Complaints must include the authorization for release of medical records.
-Incomplete complaint forms will be returned for completion.
-Please include supporting documents such as insurance claims, billing statements, x-rays, diagnostic photographs, or other pertinent information.
+Completing the complaint form is strongly encouraged as a way of ensuring the Board can quickly obtain much of the information.
+The form may be printed or you may request a form by calling or emailing the Board office to have a form sent to you.
+You may include supporting documents such as patient records and images, insurance and billing statements, and other pertinent information.

-Whe processing complaints, the Board must follow state public records and meetings laws.
-That means members of the Board do not discuss the complaint with complainants or any other parties of interest outside of Board meetings.
-The Board as-a-whole can also only discuss complaints at its noticed, public meetings.
-The part of those meetings where complaints are discussed is a confidential executive session.
-Board members and their staff attend the executive sessions and the public does not.
-So, the existence of the complaints and their details are not made public at that point.
-The law goes on to explain that the confidentiality level changes if the Board finds discipline is warranted.
-If the Board decides that discipline is warranted, future discussions by the Board of the existence of the complaint and its non-sensitive details must be discussed in the public part of Board meetings.
+When processing complaints, the Board must follow state public records and meetings laws.
+That means it can only discuss complaints at its noticed, public meetings.
+Those generally occur quarterly.
+To protect privacy of senstive data such as patient records, complaints are discussed in a confidential portion of the meeting that is attended by Board members and their staff; the public does not attend.
+If the Board decides that discipline is warranted, the existence of the complaint and its non-sensitive details are discussed in the public part of Board meetings.

 Download Complaint Form